Luis Páez (footballer, born 1989): Cristobal Colón

 Paez scored against Independiente CG for Cristobal Colón in June 2015 in Paraguay's División Intermedia.

 Independiente Campo Grande

 During the 2015 División Intermedia, Páez scored in a 3–1 home victory against his former club Tacuary on 24 July 2015.

 International career

 In January 2009, Páez was selected for the Paraguay under-20 team to participate at the 2009 South American Youth Championship in Venezuela.

+Death

+Páez died on 7 April 2019, after a car crash.